Hasatori/full-stack-template-frontend-react/README.md

 ### Theme support
   App supports light and dark theme.
 Theme colors are set in [./src/index.scss](./src/index.scss).
 Toggler is part of the [AppHeader](./src/components/navigation/AppHeader.tsx) component and selected theme is set using redux.
 Main component [App](./src/App.tsx) then uses `useEffect` hook to change body class.
 Theme choice is also saved into a Cookie.

-## Environment configuration

-Application can be configured via .env files.
-There are two configuration files:

-* `.env` - configuration for production
-* `.env.development` - configuration for **development** environment